UTEP-CS-1/website/staging_labs/clab3/spec.md

 This method will be used to select the answer word that the player will try to guess.
 At the start of each game, the player will pick which puzzle number they want to play.

 {: .tip }
-Before moving on, check your implementation using `Tester.java` and then submit to Gradescope and verify that all "0 - Word Bank" test cases pass.
+Before moving on, check your implementation using `Tester.java` and then submit to Gradescope and verify that all "0 - Word Bank" test cases pass (on the "Comprehensive Lab 3 CHECK-IN" assignment submission).
 In your terminal, run `javac *.java` to compile all the Java files at once, and then run `java Tester` to execute the program starting from the `main()` method in `Tester.java`.

 ## WordleLetter